rocicorp/replicache/doc/docs/recipe-versioning.md

 [schemaVersion](/api/interfaces/ReplicacheOptions#schemaversion) and _Replicache
 format version_ tuple.
 This ensures that the data is not shared between differently named Replicache instances as well as that the data in the persisted storage can be read by Replicache and the client's Javascript code.

+## Migrating Old Data
-It is important to remember that if any of these 3 things change then Replicache creates a new IndexedDB store.

-If there is an old store with unsynced mutations we will try to push these with the versions that the store was created with.
+It is important to remember that if any of these 3 versions change then Replicache will create a new empty IndexedDB store.
+To prevent data loss, Replicache will look for old stores and for every old store Replicache finds it will check if there are any pending changes.
+If there are, then Replicache will push and pull with the versions these stores were created with.
+Once succesfully synchronized, Replicache can safely remove them.
+If Replicache fails to sync these stores for an extended period of time then these old stores will be removed.

+In practice this means that your client code only has to deal with the latest format but your server should be able to handle push and pull of older versions.
+How many such old versions dependes on how far back you want to support old clients.